sharetribe/ftw-daily/docs/README.md

 The application was bootstrapped with a forked version of [create-react-app](https://github.com/facebookincubator/create-react-app).
-While most of the original documentation still apply, there are some important differences listed in the [sharetribe-scripts](https://www.npmjs.com/package/sharetribe-scripts) NPM package.
+While most of the original documentation still applies, there are some important differences listed in the [sharetribe-scripts](https://www.npmjs.com/package/sharetribe-scripts) NPM package.